Dog skin allergies are a lot more common than one would think.Fortunately for you and Fido, most are easily manageable and treatable.

 Using Kronch Salmon oil on a daily basis can help to alleviate/ prevent these problems.
 So it’s great to use as a preventive measure if you think your dog may be getting an allergy.

-Another salmon oil that is great to use as a preventive measure is 100% All Natural Wild Alaskan Grizzly Salmon Oil.
+Another salmon oil that is great to use as a preventive measure is Natural Doggie Wild Alaskan Salmon Oil.

-Similar benefits to the Kronch Salmon Oil, Alaskan Grizzly Salmon Oil is a dog food supplement that can promote healthy skin and coat, relieves dry, itchy skin and encourages a healthy immune system.
+Similar benefits to the Kronch Salmon Oil, Natural Doggie Wild Alaskan Salmon Oil is a dog food supplement that can promote healthy skin and coat, relieves dry, itchy skin and encourages a healthy immune system.

 The Omega-3 fatty acids support a healthy heart too!